relevvo/relevvo-test/README.md

 For example, you could bootstrap a web backend from scratch which might include managing user authentication, database models, migrations, etc. Entities that you might want to manage using this app could be a set of Contacts and Companies.

 A few views which allow CRUD of the entities would help.
-If you are frontend focussed, then make the views look good. if you are backend focussed, work more on the database models and such.
+If you are frontend focussed, then make the views look good.
+If you are backend focussed, work more on the database models and such.

 The frontend is a React app, so maybe the most natural way is to start with create-next-app (https://nextjs.org/docs/api-reference/create-next-app).